-Filter data by values transformation using the settings of the image below:
+Filter data by values transformation using the settings shown in the image below:

-Signal K uses the Kelvin unit for temperature, so if we want to convert the data to Celsius, we can add another trasformation
+Signal K uses the Kelvin unit for temperature, so if we want to convert the data to Celsius, we can add another transformation

 Add field from calculation using the settings in the image above.